rapidsai/docs/demos/containers/rapids-demo.md

 - `base` - contains a RAPIDS environment ready for use.<br/>Use this image if you want to use RAPIDS as a part of your pipeline.
 - `runtime` - extends the `base` image by adding a notebook server and example notebooks.<br/>Use this image if you want to explore RAPIDS through notebooks and examples.
-- `devel` - extends the `runtime` image by adding the compiler toolchain, the debugging tools, the headers and the libraries for RAPIDS development.<br/>Use this image to develop RAPIDS from source.
+- `devel` - contains the compiler toolchain, the debugging tools, the headers and the libraries for RAPIDS development, as well as the RAPIDS source code and all build artifacts in place.<br/>Use this image to develop RAPIDS from source.

 #### Common Tags

 For most users the `runtime` image will be sufficient to get started with RAPIDS, you can use the following tags to pull the latest stable image:
 - `latest` or `cuda9.2-runtime-ubuntu16.04` <br/>with `gcc 5.4` and `Python 3.6`
-- `cuda10.0-runtime-ubuntu16.04`<br/>with `gcc 7.3` and `Python 3.6`
+- `cuda10.0-runtime-ubuntu18.04`<br/>with `gcc 7.3` and `Python 3.6`

 #### Other Tags